Gene flow: Measuring gene flow

 The level of gene flow among populations can be estimated by observing the dispersal of individuals and recording their reproductive success.
 This direct method is only suitable for some types of organisms, more often indirect methods are used that infer gene flow by comparing allele frequencies among population samples.
 The more genetically differentiated two populations are, the lower the estimate of gene flow, because gene flow has a homogenizing effect.
 Isolation of populations leads to divergence due to drift, while migration reduces divergence.
 Gene flow can be measured by using the effective population size ($N_e$) and the net migration rate per generation (m).
 Using the approximation based on the Island model, the effect of migration can be calculated for a population in terms of the degree of genetic differentiation($F_{ST}$).
 This formula accounts for the proportion of total molecular marker variation among populations, averaged over loci.
-When there is one migrant per generation, the inbreeding coefficient ($F_{ST}$) equals 0.2.
+When there is one migrant per generation, $F_{ST}$ equals 0.2.
 However, when there is less than 1 migrant per generation (no migration), the inbreeding coefficient rises rapidly resulting in fixation and complete divergence ($F_{ST}$ = 1).
 The most common $F_{ST}$ is < 0.25.
 This means there is some migration happening.
 Measures of population structure range from 0 to 1.
 When gene flow occurs via migration the deleterious effects of inbreeding can be ameliorated.